SNGomashie/BBBLockin/README.md

 - [x] Use the MAC
 - [x] Bit-bang an SPI ADC
 - [x] Using the McSPI chip
+- [x] Measure period using timer/cycle
 - [ ] Send messages over UART
 - [x] Determine max speed for lock in on PRU
 - [x] Determine reading speed PRU
+- [ ] Measure period using eCAP
 - [ ] Implement PLL
 - [ ] Implement lock-in amplifier on the PRU